Jkdrumm/GarageDoorOpener/README.md

 1. Build the project
    - `npm run build`
+2. (Optional) Add certificate keys to 'certificates/{Your Domain Name}'
+   - privkey.pem
+   - fullchain.pem
-2. Run the project
+3. Run the project
-   - `npm run deploy`
+   - `npm run serve`

 The project runs on ports 443 for HTTPS and 80 for HTTP.
 HTTPS may not be enabled without proper certificate keys.
-Full setup for HTTPS is not complete